Token Swapping on Trees: Weighted Coloured Token Swapping

 \subsection{Weighted coloured token swapping on stars}

 In this section we give a polynomial time algorithm for the weighted coloured token swapping problem on a star.
 As announced above, we will show that weights and colours can be dealt with separately.
+We use the algorithm for coloured token swapping on a star given by Bonnet et al.~\cite{bonnet2017complexity}.